SAP-samples/cloud-sf-extension-cap-sample/mission/cicd/README.md

    git push -u origin main
    ```

-11. When prompted, enter your GitHub username and Password (or token).
+11. When prompted, enter your GitHub username and password (or token).

     ![Git Commit](./images/gitPushRepository.png)